AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

   21 -:    Value := X / Y;
   22 .: end Divmod;

-We have an interesting situation where
+We have an interesting situation here, where

 * The outer ``if`` statement is reached and covered (as a statement),